Green computing: Cloud computing

-Cloud computing addresses two major ICT challenges related to Green computing – energy usage and resource consumption.
-Virtualization, dynamic provisioning environment, multi-tenancy and green data center approaches are enabling cloud computing to lower carbon emissions and energy usage.
-Large enterprises and small businesses can reduce their direct energy consumption and carbon emissions by up to 30% and 90% respectively by moving certain on-premises applications into the cloud.
-One common example includes online shopping that helps people purchase products and services over the Internet without requiring them to drive, thus consuming fuel, to reach out to the physical shop, which, in turn, reduces greenhouse gas emission related to travel.
+Cloud computing may help to address two major ICT challenges related to green computing – energy usage and embodied carbon.
+Hyperscale data centers such as those operated by AWS, Azure, and GCP can benefit from economies of scale, and virtualization, dynamic provisioning environment, multi-tenancy and green data center approaches can enable more efficient resource allocation.
+Organizations may be able to reduce their direct energy consumption and carbon emissions by up to 30% and 90% respectively by moving certain on-premises applications into the public cloud.

+However, critics point to shortcomings in the carbon tracking and management tools provided by major cloud providers.
+GreenOps, also known as DevGreenOps, DevSusOps or DevSustainableOps, is emerging as a framework to include sustainability into cloud management.
+Carbon-aware computing and grid-aware computing can form part of a GreenOps approach.
+This includes techniques like demand shifting, which means moving computational workloads to locations or times of day with cleaner energy in the grid.
+Demand shaping is a similar technique, which focuses on adjusting workloads according to the amount of clean energy currently available.

-Edge Computing
+Edge computing

 New technologies such as edge and fog computing are a solution to reducing energy consumption.
 These technologies allow redistributing computation near its use, thus reducing energy costs in the network.
 Furthermore, having smaller data centers, the energy used in operations such as refrigerating and maintenance is reduced.

 Remote work

-Remote work using teleconference and telepresence technologies are often implemented in green computing initiatives.
+Remote work using teleconference and telepresence technologies is often implemented in green computing initiatives.
 The advantages include increased worker satisfaction, reduction of greenhouse gas emissions related to travel, and increased profit margins as a result of lower overhead costs for office space, heat, lighting, etc. The average annual energy consumption for U.S. office buildings is over 23 kilowatt hours per square foot, with heat, air conditioning and lighting accounting for 70% of all energy consumed.
 Other related initiatives, such as Hoteling, reduce the square footage per employee as workers reserve space only when needed.
 Many types of jobs, such as sales, consulting, and field service, integrate well with this technique.

 Voice over IP (VoIP) reduces the telephony wiring infrastructure by sharing the existing Ethernet copper.
 VoIP and phone extension mobility also made hot desking more practical.
 Wi-Fi consume 4 to 10 times less energy than 4G.

 Telecommunication network devices energy indices

-ICT energy consumption, in the US and worldwide, has been estimated respectively at 9.4% and 5.3% of the total electricity produced.
+In 2013 ICT energy consumption, in the US and worldwide, was estimated respectively at 9.4% and 5.3% of the total electricity produced.
 The energy consumption of ICTs is today significant even when compared with other industries.
 Some studies have tried to identify the key energy indices that allow a relevant comparison between different devices (network elements).
 This analysis was focused on how to optimise device and network consumption for carrier telecommunication by itself.
 The target was to allow an immediate perception of the relationship between the network technology and the environmental effect.
 These studies are at the start and further research will be necessary.